asimonw/toread-app/README.md

 $
 ```

-This is all nice and easy.
-But I happen to be one of those annoying people who favour a functional style whenever it's useful.
-Note how we needed to create a new variable `i` and keep track of the number of books through `books.length` just to be able to perform an operation on every book.
+This works just fine, but note how we needed to create a new variable `i` and keep track of the number of books through `books.length` just to be able to perform an operation on every book.
 Shouldn't a computer be able to do that for us?
-You would like to be able to simply tell the compiler to execute a function for each item in an array.
+We would like to be able to simply tell the compiler to execute a function for each item in an array.
 This is exactly what the `forEach` method on the `Array` prototype does for us.
 (Hopefully more on prototypes later.)
 The function to be executed is specified as a callback, like this:

 ```javascript
 books.forEach(function (book) {